• Skip to main content

 Finally, we have the aggressive personality type.
 This is the one most owners dread ending up with.
 Luckily, ending up with an aggressive ball python is very rare.
 If it does happen, you are very unlucky!

 Sometimes it is the case that an aggressive python actually only becomes aggressive after eating.
-It pays to try to learn your python’s behaviors, so you can work out the best and worst times to handle it.
+It pays to try to learn your ball python’s behaviors, so you can work out the best and worst times to handle it.

 Do Ball Pythons Get Attached To Their Owners?